tomtyiu/ai-ds-ml-coder/experimental/README.md

 This is experimental Data science Streamlit Code

-Must pay $0.8 dollars to use the LLM
+Must pay $0.8 dollars to use the LLM, please contact for base URL to use

 This web chatbot will provide
 - Chatbot interface for data scientist